 Having a baby is one of the most exciting times in your life.
-Nothing is more rewarding than the privilege of caring for this new life and providing an environment in which both you and your child will thrive and develop.
 Choosing the pediatrician that can best care for your child is an important decision.
 At Denise Wolken MD Pediatrics, we share your joy and enthusiasm and look forward to the opportunity to partner with you on the exciting journey of raising a child.
 Here are a few things to consider when choosing a medical home for your newborn:

 Please read Are We a Good Fit For You?
 Excellent care happens when the physicians and office staff are aligned with your family priorities and philosophies regarding medical care (ie. vaccines, use of antibiotics, office hours, etc.)